 This class is designed to give students the opportunity to learn fitness concepts and conditioning techniques used for obtaining optimal physical fitness.
 Students will benefit from comprehensive weight training and cardiorespiratory endurance activities.
-Students will learn the basic fundamentals of strength training, aerobic training, and overall fitness training and conditioning.
-The class will include both lecture and activity sessions.
-Students will be empowered to make wise choices, meet challenges, and develop positive behaviors in fitness, wellness, and movement activity for a lifetime.
-Students will be required to complete weekly written assignments and to participate in daily work out sessions (workout appropriate clothing is required).
+Students will learn the basic fundamentals sessions (workout appropriate clothing is required).
 This is an elective class and may be taken sophomore, junior or senior year.